Alaska's Industrial Coatings Specialists

 A written coating spec is developed: prep grade, DFT targets, coating system, and inspection hold points.

-Containment, blast media, equipment, and safety controls staged and certified before work begins.
+We stage and certify containment, blast media, equipment, and safety controls before work begins.

 Inspection records, material certs, and photo documentation delivered with final project closeout.

-AIP's crew handled a challenging bridge recoat in sub-zero conditions without a single deficiency on our final inspection.
+AIP's crew handled a challenging structural recoat in sub-zero conditions without a single deficiency on our final inspection.
 The documentation package they delivered was the most thorough we've seen from a coatings contractor.

 We've used outside contractors who didn't understand Alaska logistics.
 AIP is different — they showed up on time, knew the environment, and delivered a lining system that's still performing years later.